2007 South Asian floods

-The 2007 South Asian floods were a series of floods in India, Nepal, Bhutan, Pakistan and Bangladesh.
+The 2007 South Asian floods were a series of floods in India, Pakistan, Bhutan, Nepal and Bangladesh.
 News Agencies, citing the Indian and Bangladeshi governments, place the death toll in excess of 2,000.
 By 3 August, approximately 20 million had been affected and by 10 August some 30 million people in India, Bangladesh and Nepal had been affected by flooding.

 UNICEF said that the situation "is being described as the worst flooding in living memory".

 Background

 Rajpal Yadav of the Indian Meteorological Department reported that "we've been getting constant rainfall in these areas for nearly 20 days" due to abnormal monsoon patterns.
 Flooding in Pakistan began during the landfall of Cyclone 03B in June 2007.
 Pakistani states Balochistan and Sindh were particularly affected.

 Melting snow from the Himalayan glaciers increased the water levels of the Brahmaputra River.

 Areas affected in Bangladesh

 On 1 August, there was flooding on the Padma and Brahmaputra rivers.
 By 3 August, the main highway connecting Dhaka to the rest of the country was impassable, many districts were flood-affected and 500,000 people had been marooned.
 By 7 August an estimated 7.5 million people had fled their homes.
 By 8 August more than 50,000 people had diarrhoea or other waterborne diseases and more than 400,000 people were in temporary shelters.
 By 11 August, flood deaths were still occurring in Bangladesh, the number of people with flood-related diseases was increasing and about 100,000 people had caught dysentery or diarrhoea.
 By 13 August, the confirmed death toll in Bangladesh was 405.

 By 15 August, five million people were still displaced, the estimated death toll was nearly 500, and all six of Bangladesh's divisions were affected.